Rexxar-Jack-Remar/lotus/lib/Dataflow/APA/README.md

 # Algebraic Program Analysis (the Elimination Method for Dataflow Analysis)

-This directory provides an **elimination-based** intraprocedural solver that computes dataflow solutions by progressively summarizing paths, conceptually similar to state elimination in automata / Gaussian elimination over path expressions.
+This directory provides **elimination-based** dataflow solvers that compute solutions by progressively summarizing paths, conceptually similar to state elimination in automata / Gaussian elimination over path expressions.
+The current implementation includes both intraprocedural elimination and a call-string-based interprocedural layer that reuses the intraprocedural solver per procedure/context.

 ## Positioning: what "APA" means here

 The directory is named `APA` because it implements an **algebraic, path-expression-based** style of analysis, including paper-style ADT elimination variants on reducible flowgraphs.

 However, this is **not** a full general-purpose implementation of all "Algebraic Program Analysis" machinery.
 In Lotus today, this component should be read as:

-- an **intraprocedural** APA-inspired elimination engine,
+- an APA-inspired elimination engine with strong **intraprocedural** support,
+- a lightweight **call-string-sensitive interprocedural** extension for selected LLVM analyses,
-- specialized to LLVM function CFGs,
+- specialized to LLVM CFG / ICFG clients,
 - aimed at MOP-style dataflow clients (reachable, const-prop, RD, liveness, etc.).

 For broader interprocedural formulations, see other frameworks in this repository (e.g., IFDS/IDE, WPDS, and NPA modules).